 One of the company’s most successful early products, the Little John Drum, is invented by John Bradbury Robinson II.

 Photo-litho plant purchased and now with 1000 employees the latest products include dressings for antiseptic surgery and disposable sanitary towels.

 Spiral tubes winding machine ordered for Little John Drums and the company celebrates its centenary with a company trip to London.
 3700 employees enjoy a day of sight-seeing and a Grand Variety Concert at the Albert Hall.

 Patent bought for the first ever disposable nappy system, and therefore the Paddi and Cosifits brands are born.

 Production of Quaker boxes reaches 43.5 million per annum (33% of the carton business).

 Production of blended cotton wool starts.

-Injection blow moulding machine purchased and situated at Kirkby-in-Ashfield site, Robinson installs the latest robotic machinery to aid manufacture and the now named Robinson Packaging – Plastic Products is the first part of the Group to achieve the BS5750 standard.
+Injection blow moulding machine purchased and situated at Kirkby-in-Ashfield site; the company installs robotic machinery to aid manufacture and is re-named Robinson Packaging – BS5750 standard achieved.

 CAD/CAM innovation suite installed and half a million pounds is invested into new injection moulding machines.

-Sale of spiral wound Paperbox business to Sonoco and Robinson acquires Madrox in Warsaw
+Sale of spiral wound Paperbox business to Sonoco and the company acquires Madrox in Warsaw